thatbewell-dev/funda-smoke-tests/README.md

 - **ST-04 · Open first listing → details render**
   Results are useless if the details page doesn’t load properly.
 Clicking the first listing and seeing title/price/media proves navigation works and the template can bind real data.

-- **ST-05 · Map ↔ List toggle keeps the query**
+**ST-05 · Buy ↔ Rent tabs keep mode & state**
-  Users switch views a lot.
-Toggling to Map and back should not lose filters or area.
-This catches the classic “blank map / lost state” regression with one quick check.
+  Switching tabs and running a quick search should route to the correct mode (`/koop` vs `/huur`) without losing the area/filters.
+This catches mode desyncs or state loss quickly.